 Table of Contents

 Green has the most straight forward mechanics of the three.
 It will cast Unstable Magic on the ground.
-You will want to avoid this so you’re not teleported across the area to a random location.
-Aside from this mechanic, this Anomaly can be killed with every type of damage available to the group.
+These blue AoEs will teleport a players to a random location.
+This mini boss can be killed with every form of damage.

-The other two Anomalies are fairly straight forward, but blue has two mechanics that need to be addressed.
-One is the green AoE, or Distributed Magic.
-A group of at least four players will need to be stood in this circle.
+Blue has two mechanics that need to be addressed.
+One is the green AoE (Distributed Magic).
+A group of at least three players will need to stand on this circle.
 Once active, the AoE will close within a few seconds.
 If there’s not enough players, your group will take massive damage, or die from the blast.

-The other mechanic with this Anomaly is Blue Pylon Power.
+The second mechanic is the Blue Pylon Power boon.
 This boon will stop all incoming damage from players.
-Corrupting, or stripping of the boon is required before damage can resume from players.
+Corrupt or stripping the boon is required before damage can resume.
 Unlike the other Anomalies, blue is affected by the Bullet Storm mechanic.
 Every time one of these energy orbs touches the blue Anomaly, it will gain the Blue Pylon Power boon.

 This fight requires that one player takes the role of tank.
 The Vale Guardian will follow the player with the highest toughness.
-It is important that only one player takes this role, everyone else should have lower toughness than the tank.
+It is important that only one player takes this role.

-At the start of the fight several ranged players will be selected to deal with the green AoE circle, this is the Distributed Magic.
+At the start of the fight several ranged players need to deal with the green AoE circle (Distributed Magic).
 Failure to have at least three players within this circle when the attack hits will wipe the group.
-Most groups will assign four players to deal with this circle, but it depends on your group.
+Most groups will assigned four players with a filth as a backup.

-Ranged players are shoehorned into this role as they can cover the circle, while also being able to hit the Vale Guardian.
+This role is generally filled by ranged players as they can inflict damage while dealing with this mechanic.
 Distributed Magic will only spawn during phases 1, 3 and 5.

 Throughout the fight the Vale Guardian will spawn several red orbs which slowly move around the area.
 Touching these orbs will inflict high amounts of damage, so removing them from the group is a priority.
-You can use push skills such as knockback to knock the Seekers out of harms way.
+Knockback skills are used to push a Seeker away from the group.

-More often than not Seekers will spawn on top of the Distributed Magic circle.
+Fairly often Seekers will spawn on top of the Distributed Magic circle.
 So if you’re playing a ranged class you will encounter these far more than the melee group.
-There’s no way to destroy Seekers, but they will despawn after a set period of time.
+There’s no way to destroy Seekers, but they will despawn after a set time.